yairgalili/evaluate-Arctic-Text2SQL-R1-7B/README.md

 1. They do not provide the requirements of their model.
 2. After a lot of trials, I got the version transformers==4.45.0, which is suitable for tokenizer and model.

+If the reasoning model does not converge to final answer, I used the last step answer as final answer.

 ## Comparison for example

 | generated | True | Question | Gpt-4 |